Aseamann/tcr-pdb-tools/README.md

 # TCRpdbTools
 Web application for processing T-cell Receptor (TCR) structural files (PDBs) with visual reference.
+Utilizing the PDB tool developed by me!

 ## Installation
 This program is setup to run in a docker container.
 Ensure that docker is installed on your system.
 The rest of the requirements will be installed when building.
 Look into "requirements.txt" for details on other installs.